 - Future-proof expansion capabilities to grow with your needs

 A materials testing machine that is categorized as universal can be used to perform tests in tensile and compression direction on a wide range of materials for many different applications.
 The universal tester tends to be modular in design, which allows the user to switch from compression direction (pressing) to tensile direction (pulling), and test at loads ranging from 0.5 kN up to 5,000 kN and at a high test-speed range that can be used without restriction.
-In addition, universal test machines allow for easy adaptation of the necessary fixtures and accessories (specimen grips, compression platens, extensometers, load cells, etc.) for a particular material and application.

 For a typical tensile test, the machine is set up with the tensile test fixtures that correspond to the type of material to be tested.
 The right test parameters (force, speed, gauge length, etc.) are configured, the specimen is gripped on each end with the appropriate type of specimen grips and pulled apart until it breaks.
 The universal tensile testing machine measures the strength (tensile strength), elongation and stiffness (tensile modulus) of the specimen and records it.